Many men choose a vasectomy as a safe and permanent form of contraception. This summary will help explain the vasectomy procedure.

 After the Surgery

-If the skin separates because of the oozing, the edges could be pinched together, using the sterile gauze, to improve healing.
+Some oozing from the incision is to be expected for a day or so after the operation.
+Sterile gauze put in your briefs will help absorb and stop it.
+If the skin separates because of the oozing, the edges can be pinched together using the sterile gauze to improve healing.

 Sex can usually be resumed in a few days, after the swelling, bruising, and pain have subsided.